 Selene: What is 'time' to an immortal?

-- Beauty Is Bad: They're attractive and definitely manipulative.
+- Beauty Is Bad: They're attractive (in an mystic-fey-like manner) and definitely manipulative (again, they are fey).

 - The Chessmaster: They've been more or less running Demona and Macbeth's lives for over 900 years, and Word of God is that they were playing the Archmage for a fool as well.

 - Contralto of Danger: Selene, making her sound menacing and seductive, and Luna, making her sound ancient and mystical.
 Phoebe, however, has a rather high-pitched voice.